AlexaCRM/alexacrm.github.io/datapress/Samples/Events Portal/configure_solution_and_app.md

 Now let's take a look at the **Registration Exists Journey** creation process.

-1. Simply create another journey from blank and select the same trigger again.
+1. Simply create another journey from blank and select the same **Event Registration** trigger again.

 2. Attribute *Registration Exists*.
 Add a condition **Attribute branch**.
 Find the trigger parameter **NewRegistration** and set it equal to **No**.